srikat/bricksextras/readme.txt

 = 1.4.2 ( Feb 27, 2024 ) =
 * [Header Extras] - Overlay/sticky header now compatible with sites/pages using Bricks' "boxed" layout option.
-* [Dynamic Table] - Fixed the issue where 'echo' dynamic tag wasn't always outputting correctly inside of cells.
+* [Dynamic Table] - Fixed an issue where the "echo" dynamic tag wasn't always outputting correctly inside cells.

 = 1.4.1 ( Feb 15, 2024 ) =
 * [General] - Added support for elements to be used inside Bricks' new AJAX search results, AJAX filters and AJAX popup content.